The NFT Sensation of 2021

 What are the top NFT projects so far and why?

 Aside from Beeple's most-expensive single-piece NFT digital art sale, the top five NFT projects by aggregate sales volume as of October 1st, 2021 is shown in Figure 3.
 Axie Infinity is an NFT-based blockchain game.
 Both CryptoPunks and Bored Ape Yacht Club (BAYC) are profile picture NFTs.
 Art Blocks is a generative art NFT, which means part or all of the artwork is created by autonomous computer systems.
 It is without a doubt that the overall bull run of bitcoin and crypto since early 2020 is a backdrop for the NFT explosion.
 However, among the countless number of NFT projects, why are these the ones that stand out as winners (so far)?
-In hindsight, the most important attributes of these top projects are a combination of unique social, cultural significance and their strong community.
+In hindsight, the most important attributes of these top projects are a combination of unique social, and cultural significance and their strong community.

 Unique social and cultural significance and innovations